ersheff/IMS322-Docs/docs/setup.md

 _Make sure that Git has finished installing before completing these steps._

-1. Click the Accounts icon in the lower-left corner and sign-in using your GitHub account.
+1. Click the Accounts icon in the lower-left corner and sign in using your GitHub account.
 2. Click on the Terminal menu and choose New Terminal.
-3. In the Terminal panel, run the following 2 commands, inserting your own GitHub username and email where indicated (you will not see a confirmation message):
+3. In the Terminal panel, run the following two commands, inserting your own GitHub username and email where indicated (you will not see a confirmation message):
    `git config --global user.name "your_username"`
    `git config --global user.email your@email.com`

 ### Editor Settings

 1. Right-click the Activity Bar on the left side of the window.
 Uncheck Run and Debug.
-Ensure that only Explorer, Search, Source Control, Extensions, Live Share, Chat, and Accounts are all checked.
+Ensure that only Explorer, Search, Source Control, Extensions, Live Share, Chat, and Accounts are checked.
 2. Click on the gear icon in the lower-left and choose Settings.
-Search for Live Server Custom Browser and choose your prefered browser from the dropdown menu (Firefox or Chromium-based).
+Search for Live Server Custom Browser and choose your preferred browser from the dropdown menu (Firefox or Chromium-based).
 This is the browser that will open automatically whenever you run the Live Server extension.
 3. Go to the View menu and choose Command Palette...
 Use the search field to find and run the Preferences: Open User Settings (JSON) command.
 Copy-paste the text below into the open settings.json file, replacing any existing text, then save and close the file.

 ```json